GabbyGeo/OptimizationProject/README.md

 - Moved var Items outside of updatePosition function and selected by class name, not by query all
 - Reduced number of moving pizzas to 50
 - Optimized size of pizza images
+- CSS style was minified and inlined in pizza.html